chalatz/tours/pages/tours/driving/fullday-private-tours-east-west-coast.md

 **THE TRADITIONAL WINERY**

 After few miles we stop at a small Traditional Winery.
 Here you have the opportunity to free taste a selection of locally produced wines.
 As well as you get your pictures of the aging facilities.
-(Stop Visit Photos)
+(Stop Visit Taste Photos)

 **FILERIMOS MOUNTAIN**

-We continue on the west coast, and after winding upwards for 3 miles on the **Filerimos Mountain**, we come to the ruins of the **Acropolis of the Ancient Ialyssos**.
+We continue on the west coast, and after winding upwards for 3 miles on the Filerimos Mountain, we come to the ruins of the **Acropolis of the Ancient Ialyssos**.
 The plateau of Filerimos rises nearly 267 meter / 876 feet above sea level.
-Here you'll visit the **Church of Our Lady**, built upon the foundations of the ancient **temple of Athena**.
+Here you'll visit the Church of **Our Lady of Filerimos**, built upon the foundations of the ancient **temple of Athena**.
 You'll also see the exterior of the monastery and courtyard, as well as the barrel-vaulted Chapel of St. George.

 **FILERIMOS - THE WAY OF THE CROSS**

-On the right hand side there is a beautiful tree sheltered pathway the "Way of the Cross**"** This is a series of shrines with relief scenes of the Passion, which leads from the main square to the west edge of the plateau to the 16 meter / 48 feet cross, from which you can enjoy a stunning view.
+On the right hand side there is a beautiful tree sheltered pathway the "Way of the Cross" This is a series of shrines with relief scenes of the Passion, which leads from the main square to the west edge of the plateau to the 16 meter / 48 feet cross, from which you can enjoy a stunning view.
 (Stop Visit Photos)

 And through **Ixia**, one of the largest tourist settlements, back to Rhodes town.